citrix/accessing-monitor-service-data-citrix-cloud/docs/index.md

 # OData Pagination

 Citrix Monitor supports OData pagination.
-All the OData v4 endpoints return a maximum of 100 records per page with a link to the next 100 records.
+All OData v4 endpoints return a maximum of 100 records per page with a link to the next 100 records.
 The following PowerShell script fetches applications in batches of 100 records using Citrix Cloud authentication following the **@odata.nextLink** property in the response.

 ```powershell
 $customerId = "[customerid]"